 What are the "Core Principles" of the Clark County Republican Party?

 While PCOs have differing opinions on a variety of issues, there are other issues which have nearly universal support and tend to bind us together.
-The "Core Principles" is an actual mechanism we created within our bylaws to identify the unifying principles with which we find broad agreement.
+The "Core Principles" is an actual mechanism we created within our CCRCC Bylaws to identify the unifying principles with which we find broad agreement.

 There are some very important things to know about this process to avoid misunderstanding what our list of "Core Principles" is and what it is not.